Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 	  - apply temperature immediately ... send API request after changing "SetTemp" object
 	  - read API states immediately ... send API homestatus request after changing fields in API
 	  - Refresh states every x seconds ... permanent refresh of the API data.
 (0 = no permanent refresh)
   - As an option you can activate the notification assistant.
-Therefore, you have to activate the option "Enable / disable notifications" in the "Logon information" menu and do the setup for the notification service in the menu "notifications".
-You can get informations, warnings and errors.
+Therefore, you must activate the option "Enable / disable notifications" in the "Logon information" menu and do the setup for the notification service in the menu "notifications".
+You can get information's, warnings and errors.

 A detailed description is available on adapter wiki (https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/wiki).